 Eyal Benishti: Yeah.
 And we must make sure that it's not going to be an axiomatic equation where the threat actors are using or leveraging on AI in order to cause bad things.
 We have to use AI from a defensive perspective [in email security and cybersecurity].
 It's not a question anymore.
 It's not something that we can keep debating whether we need to leverage AI or not.
 We have to have it because they're using it against us.
 You can't compete with machines with bare hands or can't bring a knife to a gunfight.

 Eyal Benishti: Yeah, it will be everywhere.
 In email security and not just in email security.
 It will change the way companies are thinking about cybersecurity.
-It won't be siloed anymore…I think that we'll see more companies cooperating in a way, sharing data and information in real time…If we use AI and leveraging big data, we will be able to do a much, much better job protecting important to us as companies and as a society.
+It won't be siloed anymore…I think that we'll see more companies cooperating in a way, sharing data and information in real time…If we use AI and leverage big data, we will be able to do so much, a much better job at protecting companies and and as a society.

 Peggy Smedley: Eyal Benishti, founder and CEO of IRONSCALES.
 What's your URL?
 You're going to have to come back and talk to me again sometime.